SonarSource/sonarqube/server/sonar-docs/README.md

 This will run the broken link test and stop at the first broken link it finds.
 Continue running this iteratively until it passes.

+## Committing
+**Always start your commit message with "DOCS".**

+The convention is to start commit messages with the ticket number the changes are for.
+Since docs changes are often made without tickets, use "DOCS" instead.

 ## Navigation trees
 Controlling the navigation trees of the tree instances is covered in [static/README.md](static)